Higher Walton, formerly Moon’s Mill

 Higher Walton, was located within Walton-le-Dale, and has a history intertwined with the area’s industrial development.
 The village was formerly known as Moon’s Mill, a name that reflects its early association with textile production during the industrial era.

 Over time, the area around the mill came to be known as Higher Walton.
-While the mill itself is no longer involved in the textile industry, it still dominates the skyline.
-Its legacy also remains in the layout of streets, some older buildings, and in the memory of local families who lived and worked nearby.
+While the mill itself has gone a later mill owned by occupied by Messrs G and R Dewhurst still dominates the skyline.
+This later mill is no longer involved in the textile industry, but it is still in use.
+The mills’ legacy also remains in the layout of streets, some older buildings, and in the memory of local families who lived and worked nearby.
 Historical maps and records indicate that Higher Walton developed gradually around the industrial hub, reflecting a common pattern in Lancashire where mills spurred the growth of small communities.

 Today, Higher Walton retains a blend of residential and industrial heritage.
 While much has changed since the days of Moon’s Mill, the area continues to reflect its industrial past through surviving buildings, street names, and its place within the wider story of Walton-le-Dale.